namje0/namje_shipwright/README.md

 - When you overwrite a ship, its cargo is automatically moved to the new one.
 ### FrackinUniverse Compatiblity
 Compatible with some caveats.
 Should be stable, but not fully tested.
 Use with caution!
+- FTL Drives may be permanently enabled due to a bug.
 - FU BYOS is instantly enabled, and there is no option to choose your starter ship.
 - FU's exclusive S.A.I.L. can be accessed via a new button on the S.A.I.L. interface.
 - "Crew Capacity" upgrade is no longer available as crew capacity is handled through crew beds.